-We no longer require volunteer time per family, but we still ask that parents continue to provide and support NLCS by giving their time.
 We do not receive any funding through state or federal sources as to be academically independent.
 This means we need help from our families to accomplish our mission.
+Each family is asked to provide 30 service hours per year.
 This involvement can take several forms:

-- Support services as a teacher aide in the classroom - Lunchroom or recess supervision - Assist in ancillary classes such as music, art, PE, or library - Attend NLCS Association meetings, Parent Volunteer Committee meetings, and workdays - Assist with fund-raising events (Auction, Raffle, Crabby Christmas)
+- Support services as a teacher aide in the classroom - Lunchroom or recess supervision - Assist in ancillary classes such as music, art, PE, or library - Attend NLCS Association meetings, Parent Volunteer Committee meetings, and workdays - Assist with fund-raising events (Auction, Raffle, Feed the Need)